Extracting perfect GHZ states from imperfect weighted graph states via entanglement concentration: Photon dephasing error

 \section{Photon dephasing error}

 In the main text, we study the effect of depolarizing errors on our protocol.
-Apart from depolarizing errors, dephasing error is also frequently involved in photonic systems.
-Therefore, in this section, we consider the effect of dephasing errors, where the dephasing error for a single qubit is modeled by~\cite{nielsen2002quantum}:
+Apart from depolarizing errors, dephasing error also frequently arises in photonic systems.
+Therefore, in this appendix, we consider the effect of dephasing errors, where the dephasing error for a single qubit is modeled by~\cite{nielsen2002quantum}:

 where $p_z$ is the error probability, and $\rho$ is the density matrix corresponding to the qubit that experiences the dephasing error.